 West Georgia Technical College acquires current, authoritative, and relevant materials and journals that support student learning outcomes for all instructional areas and academic departments at the degree, diploma, and certificate level.
 Emphasis is also placed on acquiring materials and providing services to ensure availability of adequate resources that directly support the general education programs.
-In acquiring new materials, the Library includes the continuing education and personal enrichment needs and interests of student, faculty, staff, and public users.
+In acquiring new materials, the Library includes the continuing education and personal enrichment needs and interests of student, faculty, staff, and public users

-The Mary M. McClung Library, located on the Murphy Campus, has been recently redesigned to provide a more centralized and open learning area to provide easier access to academic and support services for students.
-The newly opened Academic Resource Center (ARC), located in the library provides new meeting, lab, and supplemental instructional areas with up-to-date technology for individual and group student usage.
-In addition the Murphy advisement center has been relocated to the ARC.
-Future ARC locations are in consideration beginning with plans to open a new location in the Coweta library in 2017.
+Libraries located on the Murphy and Coweta campuses have been redesigned to provide a centralized and open learning area allowing easier access to academic and support services for students.
+The newly opened Academic Resource Centers (ARC), located in each of these libraries provides new meeting, lab, and supplemental instructional areas with up-to-date technology for individual and group student usage.
+In addition the advisement centers have been relocated to these locations to provide easy access for student academic progression planning.
+Future ARC locations are in consideration for the other 3 major campuses.